trufflesuite/ganache/UPGRADE-GUIDE.md

 with an option to run the transaction at a certain _index_ in the specified block (you likely won't ever see this option enabled on public nodes, like Infura, as it can be a very CPU-intensive process).

+## ganache v7.0.0-v7.6.0 to ganache v7.7.0+

+As of Ganache v7.7.0, Node 12 is no longer supported.
+You'll need to update to Node 14.0.0 or later to use Ganache v7.7.0 or later.